isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/mobile-setup/mobile-web-ctp.md

 [ ![Video Uploader](assets/video-uploader.png)](assets/video-uploader.png)

 * Upload Video: Raw creative asset.
-See&nbsp; [Ad Specs.](../../../../user-guide/planning/ad-formats/ad-specs.md)
+See  [Ad Specs.](../../../../user-guide/planning/ad-formats/ad-specs.md)
 * Use Existing Video: Use a previously uploaded video to create a new ad.

-**Configure the Ad&nbsp;**
+**Configure the Ad **

 [ ![Mobile tap to play](assets/mobile-tap-to-play.png)](assets/mobile-tap-to-play.png)

 * Basic: Name your ad and add a landing page to the click URL field.
-* [Teasers:](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md) Include a 300x250 image to entice viewer to user-initiated&nbsp;the video play.
+* [Teasers:](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md) Include a 300x250 image to entice viewer to user-initiated the video play.
 Recommended to have strong call to action, recognizable images and brand logo.
 * [Overlays:](../../../../user-guide/execution/ad-unit-setup/overlay.md)Add a 300x60 banner to enhance message/brand association and drive additional clicks.
 * [Endcap:](/help/user-guide/planning/ad-formats/ad-features-guide/teasers-endcaps.md)Finish the ad with a static image reinforcing your brand message.
-* [Pixel:](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md)&nbsp;Add in 3rd party tracking pixels.
+* [Pixel:](../../../../user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md) Add in 3rd party tracking pixels.

-**Save & Submit for Review&nbsp;**
+**Save & Submit for Review **
-TubeMogul's [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md)team&nbsp;verifies&nbsp;that the ad is rendering properly and clicking through.
+TubeMogul's [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md)team verifies that the ad is rendering properly and clicking through.
 Approval time is typically 2-4 hours on regular business hours and 24hrs on weekends.

 Remember to attach the Ad to a the correct placement.
-&nbsp;